robojay/documents/GettingStarted.md

 ---
 ### Explore the Projects

-The current focus is on the Multiplexing Transponder Program (P4XT) under a [Phase 2 grant](https://www.ampr.org/grants/grant-open-research-institute-p4xt-phase-2/) received from [Amateur Radio Digital Communications](https://www.ampr.org).
+Our current focus is on the Multiplexing Transponder Program (P4XT) under a [Phase 2 grant](https://www.ampr.org/grants/grant-open-research-institute-p4xt-phase-2/) received from [Amateur Radio Digital Communications](https://www.ampr.org).

 The goal of P4XT is to produce open-source Digital Multiplexing Transponders (DMTs) for the Amateur Radio Service Microwave Bands.
-These DMTs will be suitable for deployment in Geostationary Orbit.
+These DMTs will be suitable for deployment in both space and as terrestrial microwave stations.
 In addition, the program will produce a low-cost modem for use with these transponders.
-The communications systems enabled by these efforts are intended to greatly enhance the purposes of the Amateur Radio and Amateur Radio Satellite services.
+The communications systems enabled by these efforts are intended to greatly enhance the purposes of Amateur Radio and Amateur Radio Satellite services.

-The orbiting transponder in space and the modem on the ground are closely related in chicken and egg fashion.
+The transponder and modem are closely related in chicken and egg fashion.
 A functional system requires both and they must be fully compatible with each other.
-The engineering efforts required for implementing these two projects, however, involve largely different skill sets.
-Accordingly, P4XT will organize these two efforts as separate co-projects that will be closely coordinated.
+P4XT organizes these two efforts as separate co-projects that will be closely coordinated.
 We refer to the transponder project as P4XDMT.
-We refer to the ground-based modem project as P4XM.
+We refer to the modem project as P4XM.

 ---